JorgeRodz/kata-06-el-reloj-checador-k6-ca-reilero-04/README.md

     - email: _edmin@gmail.com_
     - password: _asdfjkl;_

-  With this credentials you can use the full CRUD actions, so please be conscious when using the app.
+  With these credentials you can use the full CRUD actions, so please be conscious when using the app.

 > 🕵️‍♀️ **_We are monitoring the app in case of some irregular behavior._** 👀